jamal94sm/NIPS2026/Rebuttal.md

 We appreciate the reviewer's advice and thank them for raising these points.
 We acknowledge the limitations of the current version of the X-Palm dataset, including its scale and imbalanced acquisition.

 Scaling up participant recruitment further is challenging due to the time-consuming curation process and privacy considerations.
 We note that most existing datasets, such as CASIA-MS and XJTU-UP, are of comparable scale.
-Additionally, our scanner was installed locally and could not be relocated, which geographically constrained participant recruitment and led to imbalanced acquisition across domains.
+Additionally, our scanner was installed locally and could not be relocated, which geographically constrained participant recruitment and led to imbalanced acquisition devices (smartphone vs scanner) and races.
 Within these constraints, we made deliberate efforts to recruit a diverse group of participants, and the resulting demographic distribution broadly reflects that of the local community.
 However, because participant demographics remain imbalanced, we chose not to define or split domains based on race, gender, or other demographic attributes.

 Regarding privacy risks and gated-access reproducibility, we have stored the anonymized dataset in our secured institutional repository to protect participant privacy.
 Reproducibility is nonetheless ensured: our experiments are fully reproducible using the open-source code we provide, and access to X-Palm and the other datasets can be requested through the standard access procedure.